Need Help? Call Now

 I begin today with a question: What is a woman and what is a man?
 What is masculinity and what is femininity?
 That’s the question we hope to solve in the next few moments, and solve them based on the Bible.

-Many of you know that this is the third in a series of messages entitled The Marriage Puzzle, and it is a puzzle, isn’t it?
+Many of you know this is the third in a series of messages entitled, The Marriage Puzzle, and it is a puzzle, isn’t it?

-Some time ago (this summer) I asked if people would write down red flags that they missed during their dating years before they were married.
+Some time ago this summer, I asked if people would write down red flags they missed during their dating years before they were married.
 What red flag did you overlook that became a problem later in the marriage?
-Some of you will know that in the first message in this series I delineated four red flags, and today I am going to give you one more.
+Some of you will know that in the first message in this series I delineated four red flags, and today I’m going to give you one more.
 Here are two letters I received from women who married a mama’s boy.

 “My husband could do nothing without asking his mother.
 She either came with us or he got permission from her to go anywhere.
-He was nearly 30 when we dated and I saw the writing on the wall.
-Well, during the honeymoon he was constantly checking with his mother about everything.
-We’ve been married 15 years and have a lot of grief in our marriage.
-We’ve had difficulty with my mother-in-law (Really?) in setting boundaries for her.
+He was nearly thirty when we dated and I saw the writing on the wall.
+Well, during the honeymoon, he was constantly checking with his mother about everything.
+We’ve been married fifteen years and have a lot of grief in our marriage.
+We’ve had difficulty with my mother-in-law.”
+Really? “in setting boundaries for her.
 He was in an enmeshing and controlling family and he failed to leave and cleave.”
 But notice this.
-She says, “It took the grace of God and counseling to overcome this obstacle in our marriage.
+“It took the grace of God and counseling to overcome this obstacle in our marriage.
 Even today we have to deal with the weeds in the garden of our relationship, but we are facing them with a united front.
 We can see how gracious God was in protecting our marriage from divorce, and together we are learning to rejoice in God.”

 So that’s a success story, but here’s another like it.

-“We’ve been married for 17 years and are still struggling with the issue of boundaries and bitterness.
-For the first 12 years of our marriage my husband spent more time worrying about his mother’s feelings than mine.
-He was raised without a dad and no other siblings, but his mother seems to be his ex-wife to me, and although he has changed (we are now believers), I have a hard time trusting that he puts me first.”
+“We’ve been married for seventeen years and are still struggling with the issue of boundaries and bitterness.
+For the first twelve years of our marriage, my husband spent more time worrying about his mother’s feelings than mine.
+He was raised without a dad and no other siblings, but his mother seems to be his ex-wife to me, and although he has changed, we are now believers, I have a hard time trusting that he puts me first.”

 Well, what do we have to say to mama’s boy?
 Before this message is over I’ll have some words for him.